gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Rash and Sensy came up the trail from the cloud pen, where Aft had taken Pillow.
 "Are you all right?"
 Sensy asked anxiously.

-"I'm fine," Noxy said, thinking of how just a couple of years ago she and Sensy and Rash would sit together under a single big blanket while Granna Fee told ghost stories.
+"I'm fine," Noxy said.
 "The scariest part was the crows.
 I've never seen the forest that angry."

 "I never want to again," Sensy said, shivering.